syncfusion-content/blazor-docs/blazor/diagram/overview.md

 ## Overview Constraints

-The `Constraints` property of the Overview component allows you to enable or disable the following behaviors.
+The `Constraints` property of the `SfDiagramOverviewComponent` allows you to enable or disable the following behaviors.

 * None
 * Zoom